groundmelon/djiros/README.md

 * FindEigen.cmake from **ceres-solver** is used.
 Please resolve it accordingly if you meet some problem about Eigen.

-* Remember to pull the submodule OSDK, such as ```git submodule init && git submodule update```, and follow instructions of [DJI-OSDK](https://github.com/HKUST-Aerial-Robotics/OSDK) to install it into the system
+* Remember to install [dji-sdk/Onboard-SDK](https://github.com/dji-sdk/Onboard-SDK).
+Follow instructions of [DJI-Onboard-SDK Documentation](https://developer.dji.com/onboard-sdk/documentation/sample-doc/sample-setup.html#linux-oes) to install it into the system.

 * If you don't need mvBlueFOX synchronization, just [set ENABLE_DJIFOX to false](CMakeLists.txt#L22) to eliminate compile errors about mvBlueFOX drivers.
 If you need it, please install [the bluefox camera drivers](https://www.matrix-vision.com/USB2.0-single-board-camera-mvbluefox-mlc.html).